aacmufpe/starter-hugo-research-group/content/authors/cristiana-cerqueira-silva-santana/index.md

 ---
 # Display name
-title: Alencar de Miranda Amaral
+title: Cristiana de Cerqueira Silva Santana

 # Is this the primary user of the site?
 superuser: false